manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 	     - The command `kill -9` sends a signal to terminate the process attached with the PID or the process name.
 It is a hard way to terminate a single or a set of processes *forcefully* and *immediately* and can create zombies process.

-		## Other kill options
+		## Other terminate options

-		- You can also kill multiple processes together.
+		- You can also terminate multiple processes together.

 			**Syntax**